 One of the objectives set by the NAMA Board is to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
 NAMA has continued to make significant progress in this regard.
 On completion, the projects in which NAMA had an interest will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 sites.
-By June 2022, approximately 99% of NAMA's original interests in the Docklands SDZ have been completed or sold.
+By December 2022, approximately 99% of NAMA's original interests in the Docklands SDZ have been completed or sold.
 NAMA retains a residual interest in five sites, four of which are construction complete.
-A site sale is planned for the other site where NAMA has a leasehold interest.
+A site sale is planned for the other asset in which NAMA has a leasehold interest.

 Pembroke Ventures DAC (PV), of which NAMA is a 20% shareholder, owns a development site located within the Poolbeg West SDZ which has the potential to provide up to 3,800 residential units (including 10% Part V and 15% social and affordable homes) and 1 million sq. ft. of commercial development, as well as educational facilities, public open spaces, civic spaces, and other community amenities.
-A consortium comprising Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV for \in 201m in June 2021.
-The consortium has received planning permission from Dublin City Council for the first 570 residential units with construction on site currently expected to commence in 2022.
-Additional planning applications have been lodged with Dublin City Council for a further 872 residential units.
+A consortium comprising Ronan Group Real Estate, Oaktree Capital Management, L.P. and Lioncor Developments Limited acquired an 80% shareholding in PV for €201m in June 2021.
+The consortium has received planning permission from Dublin City Council for the first 570 residential units with construction on site currently expected to commence in 2023.
+Additional planning applications have been lodged with Dublin City Council for a further 872 residential units and 46,000 sq. metres of commercial space.